mwanikiiiii/printf/README.md

-Team Project
 printf
 Description
 The printf function sends formatted output to stdout.
-A custom _printf() for learning purposes was developed by cohort #0121 students - Tinsaye Simeneh,- David Musau.
+A custom _printf() for learning purposes was developed by ALX students - Robert Karuga,- Hannah Muriuki.

 _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator
+Resources
+Secrets of printfby Don colton https://www.cypress.com/file/54761/download

+Authorized functions and macros write (man 2 write) malloc (man 3 malloc) free (man 3 free) va_start (man 3 va_start) va_end (man 3 va_end) va_copy (man 3 va_copy) va_arg (man 3 va_arg)

 Tasks required for this project
 I am not going anywhere.
 You can print that wherever you want to.
 I'm here and I am a Spur for life1.
 I am not going anywhere.
 You can print that wherever you want to.
 I'm here and I am a Spur for life.
 Write a function that produces output according to a format.
 Handle the following conversion specifiers: